-24. If a boxer is guilty of a serious and deliberate offence that is contrary to the spirit of sportsmanship the Supervisor is to report the incident to England Boxing for further action by completing the England Boxing T13 Supervisors report form which can be found at https://www.englandboxing.org/wp/wp-content/uploads/2019/06/T13-Form.pdf
+24. If a Boxer is guilty of a serious and deliberate offence that is contrary to the spirit of sportsmanship the Supervisor is to report the incident to England Boxing for further action by completing the England Boxing T13 Supervisors report form which can be found here

-25. The Supervisor is responsible for any cautions, warning, or removal of coaches.
+25. The Supervisor is responsible for any cautions, warning, or removal of Coaches.